SingularitySurfer/SingularitySystems/_posts/2021-03-14-hello-world.md

 ---
 layout:     post
 title:      "Hello World(s)"
-subtitle:   "Sorry for the cheesy title ;)"
+subtitle:   "What the hell is this?"
 date:       2021-03-14 12:00:00
 author:     SingularitySurfer
 background: "/img/nextpnr_high.png"